RecepKarayigit/choco-installer-remover/README.md

 - Windows 7 or later
 - PowerShell 5.1+
-- Internet connection (for Chocolatey installer script)
+- Administrator privileges for installation and package management
-- Administrator privileges for installation
+- Internet connection

 ---